Hear from the experts on winning proposals.

 Ineffective Content Presentation

-Content that is presented poorly throughout your proposal mentally exhausts the proposal evaluator.
-When content is presented inconsistently, evaluators are unable to establish a consistent rhythm as they read through your proposal.
+Poorly presented content in your proposal mentally exhausts the proposal evaluator.
+When content is presented inconsistently, evaluators can’t establish a consistent rhythm as they read your proposal.
 While thinking about what your proposal means for them, they are interrupted by a bullet that is not parallel in structure or a graphic that is misaligned.
 You should display your content in an easily digestible and consistent format, allowing the reader to establish patterns and expecting certain information at certain times.

 Improper Language and Voice